mattjm/duplicacy-script/README.md

 This will:

--make the new storage location compatible with the existing one (-copy default) -give the new storage location the friendly name 'b2' (used when operating on it with certain commands) -give these backups the name local_C (to distinguish them from other backups in the same location) -specify the remote backup destination as a Backblaze B2 bucket with the name 'duplicacybucket1234'
+* make the new storage location compatible with the existing one (-copy default)
+* give the new storage location the friendly name 'b2' (used when operating on it with certain commands)
+* give these backups the name local_C (to distinguish them from other backups in the same location)
+* specify the remote backup destination as a Backblaze B2 bucket with the name 'duplicacybucket1234'

 to run remote backup